Create an account

 Start early; leave a buffer of time at end of day.
 The winter season means shorter days after all and helicopters can’t rescue in the dark.
 This means you need to make sure your emergency kit can help you out if you are stuck outdoors for a few hours.

-Tell your friends; tell your family; tell the park rangers.
+Tell your friends; call your family; notify the park rangers.
 If you’re gone too long it’s important that someone can send help.
-We prefer sending an email the night before to all members of our group and a family member who isn’t going with our route, weather conditions and expected start / finish.
+We prefer sending an email the night before to all members of our group, as well as a family member who isn’t going along, as it lets them know which winter trails we've chosen for our route, the weather conditions, and expected start / finish times.
 This also helps the group ensure they pack the right gear for the expected weather.

-Know the dangers, current trail conditions, and suitability before you leave for your adventure.
-Get an accurate weather forecast from www.mountain-forecast.com.
-It’s an unpredictable season at times and having as much information about your trip as possible is essential.
-Most importantly, don’t blindly follow another group’s tracks - they may not know where they are going!
+Know the dangers, current trail conditions, and suitability before you leave for your adventure by getting an accurate weather forecast from www.mountain-forecast.com.
+Winter is an unpredictable season at times and having as much information about your trip as possible is essential.
+Most importantly, don’t blindly follow another group’s tracks when hiking on winter trails, as they may not know where they are going!
 Evaluate your own route and make your own assessment for relative safety of your route.

 Snowshoeing safety tips